 SaaS is highly unprofitable.
-With median operating income and free cash flow of -$18mm and -$8mm, SaaS businesses can get away with unprofitability at the time of exit because their revenue is contracted and recurring.
-In fact, 43 out of the 52 companies listed were unprofitable and 33 out of the 52 didn’t generate positive free cash flow.
+With median operating income and free cash flow of -$20mm and -$7mm, SaaS businesses can get away with unprofitability at the time of exit because their revenue is contracted and recurring.
+In fact, 44 out of the 53 companies listed were unprofitable and 33 out of the 53 didn’t generate positive free cash flow.
 Because investors love the recurring revenue model, so long as you’re growing cash efficiently, you can get away with unprofitability as a SaaS business.

 Social media is a mixed bag.
 Facebook and Linkedin which are bellwether social media properties were profitable at the time of exit, while Twitter and Snapchat were not.
 Twitter and Snapchat had fantastic growth at the time of IPO though, hence they had successful IPO’s.
 Fast growth can overcome burn, within reason.

 Marketplaces are unprofitable.
 Surprisingly marketplaces like Redfin and Groupon are unprofitable at the time of IPO.
 We define marketplaces as those businesses that are two sided, have two sets of customers, or don’t own the inventory they sell.
-Note however, on a free cash flow basis, they’re barely burning cash with a median of only -$646,000.
+Note however, on a free cash flow basis, they’re positive with $2.5mm of free cash flow on median.

-Content distributors light cash on fire.
-No one in the space was profitable at exit and at a median of -$30mm of operating loss, they are the highest burner of all the categories.
-Note only Spotify generated cash at the time it went public with free cash flow of $167mm.
-That’s part of the reason their IPO didn’t include the issuance of any new shares — they didn’t need the cash.
+Content and Subscription businesses light cash on fire.
+No one in either space except OpenTable was profitable at exit.
+Note only OpenTable and Spotify generated cash at the time it went public.
+Spotify’s IPO was actually just a secondary offering and didn’t include the issuance of any new shares — they didn’t need the cash.

 Hardware, like ecommerce has to be profitable.
 The hardware companies we looked at were profitable across the board and only one didn’t generate free cash flow.
 Again similar to ecommerce companies, they need to be profitable given the one time nature of the sale, especially for bigger ticket products.